mitotic/graphterm/README.rst

 to make them accessible as hosts for connection from the browser.

 A pseudo-tty (``pty``) is opened on the host for each terminal session.
-By setting the ``PROMP_HOST`` environment variable, GraphTerm determines when the ``stdout`` of the previous command ends, and the ``prompt`` for the new command begins.
+By setting the ``PROMP_COMMAND`` environment variable, GraphTerm determines when the ``stdout`` of the previous command ends, and the ``prompt`` for the new command begins.

 The connection between the browser and the GraphTerm server is implemented using websockets (bi-directional HTTP).
-The GraphTerm server acts as a router sending input from different terminal session to the appropriate ``pty`` on the different hosts, and transmitting output from the ``pty`` to the appropriate browser window.
+The GraphTerm server acts as a router sending input from controlling browser terminal sessions to the appropriate ``pty`` on the host computer, and transmitting output from each ``pty`` to all connected browser terminal sessions.

 GraphTerm extends the ``xterm`` terminal API by adding a new control sequence for programs to transmit a CGI-like HTTP response